JoshuaCarroll/elgato-gchd/README.md

 This software needs Elgato Game Capture HD firmware files to work.
 Due to licensing issues, they're not part of this repository.
 You need to extract them yourself from the official Mac OS X drivers.

-**Note**: If you're a Mac OS X user, simply install the official drivers.
-You don't need to manually extract the firmware files.
+> **Mac users:** Simply install the official drivers.
+You don't need to manually extract the firmware files, so after you download and install the Elgato driver for OS X, skip down to the Install section.

 A brief instruction (for Linux only):